Last updated October 13, 2019

-Infant immune systems are getting stronger and changing rapidly in the second 6 months of life.
+Infant immune systems get stronger and change rapidly in the second 6 months of life.
 Remember that a food allergy is a mistake the immune system makes.
-BUT to make that mistake, the baby has to have a strong, working immune system.
+But to make that mistake, the baby has to have a strong, working immune system.
 Your baby doesn’t have the ability to develop an egg allergy until a bit later.
 That is why steps to preventing egg allergy should start by 6 months old.

 A Last Thought on Timing of Food Allergies

 Egg allergies are often “caught” before peanut allergies.
-It’s not clear if egg allergies actually develop first, or that people notice them first because it is easier to feed your baby very soft, finely chopped scrambled egg instead of peanuts.
+It’s not clear if egg allergies actually develop first, or if people notice them first because it's easier to feed your baby very soft, finely chopped scrambled egg instead of peanuts.
 Either way, an egg allergy at 4 months old is considered a strong risk factor for developing a peanut allergy.

 Preventing an Egg Allergy in Babies